 J2.
-Payment for services when you are in a clinical research study study as well as routine costs associated with your care.
+Payment for services when you are in a clinical research study

+If you volunteer for a clinical research study that Medicare approves, you will pay nothing for the services covered under the study and Medicare will pay for services covered under the study as well as routine costs associated with your care.
 Once you join a Medicare-approved clinical research study, you are covered for most items and services you get as part of the study.
 This includes: